LSU student reported missing after car found on Mississippi River Bridge

 BATON ROUGE, La.
 (WAFB) - An LSU freshman was reported missing after she was last seen Tuesday, April 6, the university confirmed.

-Police say Kori Gauthier’s vehicle was found on the Mississippi River Bridge where it appears it had been abandoned.
+Police say Kori Gauthier’s vehicle was found on the eastbound side of I-10 on the Mississippi River Bridge where it appears it had been abandoned.

 The family said on social media they are offering a reward to anyone who finds her.